valocode/bubbly/README.md

 Some ways in which Bubbly could be used are:

-* Real-time knowledgebase of all projects, repos and their high-level release readiness state.
+* Collect all relevant release readiness data from your release process (artifacts, test results, Software Bill of Material, etc.).
+* Create a decision protocol to formally define your Release Readiness Policy, and automatically apply that to all projects/repositories.
 * Catalogue of OSS components, licenses, Vulnerabilities and approvals/rejections for those.
-* A decision protocol to formally define your Release Readiness Policy, and automatically apply that to all projects.
+* Help teams develop their continuous practices by profiling the current process to identify bottlenecks and possible performance gains.

 If you have some ideas or questions for things you want to solve, please raise an issue in the [Discussion](https://github.com/valocode/bubbly/discussions) and we'll check it out :)